Ivanmg91/TFGv2/README.md

 ## INFO
 The web app is being hosted with netlify.
 This is a free hosting service.
 For update it only need do a git commit.
 Has integrated google analytics and google adsense.
-It use a 2 differents api from rapidapi.com: streaming availability and google api.
+It use a 2 differents api from rapidapi.com: streaming availability and youtube api.
+This apis use a basic plan, sometimes is necessary use other count to use.
+1000 api calls.

 ## Pendiente
 - Hacer algo intuitivo para cuando quieres ver peliculas sin filtrarlas por genero...